aws/aws-cdk/packages/aws-cdk-lib/aws-apigateway/README.md

 https://{rest-api-id}-{vpce-id}.execute-api.{region}.amazonaws.com/{stage}
 ```

-To restrict access to the API Gateway to only the VPC endpoint, you can use the `grantInvoke` method to [add resource policies](https://docs.aws.amazon.com/apigateway/latest/developerguide/private-api-tutorial.html#private-api-tutorial-attach-resource-policy) to the API Gateway:
+To restrict access to the API Gateway to only the VPC endpoint, you can use the `grantInvokeToVpcEndpoint` method to [add resource policies](https://docs.aws.amazon.com/apigateway/latest/developerguide/private-api-tutorial.html#private-api-tutorial-attach-resource-policy) to the API Gateway:

 ```ts
 declare const apiGwVpcEndpoint: ec2.IVpcEndpoint;